ConDavison1/Condavison1/README.md

 <br>🎓 Diploma in Software Development at the Southern Alberta Institute of Technology

-<br>💻 Getting my degree in Computer Science at the University of Lethbridge

 <br>🛠️ Love making side projects to gain knowledge and make a difference in the tech world

 <br>📚 Learning everyday